nikk0007/devopsprojects/monitoring/02-kube-prometheus-to-monitor-k8s-cluster/README.md

 # Deploy the setup directory first as it also has the namespace yaml.
+kubectl create -f ./manifests/setup/

+in case of any errors in CRDs, use force replace command in setup directory: kubectl replace -f . --force

-kubectl create -f ./manifests/setup/ kubectl create -f ./manifests/ kubectl get pods -n monitoring
+kubectl create -f ./manifests/ kubectl get pods -n monitoring

 # now we can see that the prometheus operator pod will also be created.
 It will start looking at those CRDs.